 9. Endpoint Encryption

 Among the types of endpoint security, encryption often suffers from the most neglect.
-Yet its capabilities contribute meaningfully to any business’ digital perimeter.
+Yet its capabilities contribute meaningfully to any business’s digital perimeter.
 It prevents issues such as data leaks (whether intentional or not) via data transfer by fully encrypting that data.
 Specifically, it encrypts data stored on endpoints.

 10. Secure Email Gateways